Support Us Button Widget

 🌨️ Precipitation

-Expect about average precipitation.
-Greenville has equal chances of seeing a normal amount of rain this spring.
+Expect average precipitation.
+Greenville has equal chances of seeing an above average and below average amount of rain this spring.
+We’re right in the middle.

 ☀️ Drought